 6. Change Your Perception

-When my father passed away, I went through the stages of grief – as most people do.
-I remember texting a friend that I was angry at him for leaving, although I know that my father’s fate was not in my hands.
+When my father passed away, I went through the stages of grief, as most people do.
+I remember texting a friend that I was angry at him for leaving, although I know that my father’s fate was not in my hands or his.

-Once you go down that Rabbit Hole of emotions, it’s hard to come back up, especially when you feel like everything is going wrong.
-Here’s the spoiler alert:
+Once you go down that rabbit hole of emotions, it’s hard to come back up, especially when you feel like everything is going wrong.

 It’s about switching those perceptions and pushing your mental power– which includes seeing the silver lining in places that seem almost impossible.

 Here are questions to help shift those current perceptions into more positive thoughts and ideas: